Let's connect

 • What is the difference between kinetic and thermodynamic solubility?

-• What kind of stability assays do you offer?
+• What stability assays do you offer?

 • What is your experience with modalities beyond small molecules?